zzzprojects/learn-orm/tutorials/ncalc/operators.md

 }
 ```

-The `and` operator has more priority than the `or`, thus in the example above, `false and true` is evaluated first.
+The `and` operator has more priority than the `or`, thus in the example above, `false and true` are evaluated first.

 ### Bitwise

 A bitwise operator is an operator that acts on the binary representation of numeric types.

- - In computers, all the data and particularly numerical data is represented as a series of ones and zeros.
+ - In computers, all the data and particularly numerical data are represented as a series of ones and zeros.
  - For example, number 55 in the binary numeral system is represented as 00110111.

 ```csharp